 You will be asked to pick the vendor and version of the databases as well as asked for the password for the root user.

 Finally, you are asked to define nodes you would like to add to the cluster and you are all set.

-When deployed, you will see it on the list of the clusters in the ClusterControl UI.
+Once the cluster has been successfully deployed, you will see it in the list of the clusters in the ClusterControl UI.

 Deploying Multi-Cloud MariaDB Cluster